RejownAhmed/vue-custom-range-slider/README.md

 # Vue Custom Range Slider Component for Volume or Audio/Video progress control.
-This is a default range slider alternative created with **Vue Js**.
+This is a default range slider alternative for volume/video/audio progress control created with **Vue Js**.
 Stop using input type="range" for volume or audio/video progress control in a audio/video platform.
 To help you, I made a **Custom Range Slider Component** in Vue 3 with it's powerful composition API.
 You can customize the look, widths, heights, colors and even show/hide any parts based on your needs, in short you can customize anything without even editing the component itself.